pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1304, 05, 06 ChatGPT and Python

+On the weekend, I completed a course on using the ChatGPT API with Python and Jupyter Notebook.
+The course was offered by deeplearning.ai, a reputable platform.
+I gained valuable insights on creating effective prompts and utilizing various features of ChatGPT.
+Additionally, I made progress in reading the "Microservice Patterns" book.

 #### Day 1303 Learning Pandas

 Today I am continuing learning more about pandas, I need to do a basic diagram showing some data using the matplotlib python library also I learn how to select some date from a pandas dataframe.
 I cannot advance in the Microservice Patterns book because I am continuing studying english.

 #### Day 1302 Pandas and PySpark